The 5 Most Influential Artists of the 1990s

 Possibly the most revolutionary group to come around since the Sex Pistols.
 Nirvana blew everyone away in 1991 with “Smells Like Teen Spirit.”
 And good or bad, bands like Nickelback are still following their lead.
 With Nirvana, punk rock had finally become popular, only instead of T-shirts and Mohawks, their new spokesmen wore flannel and long hair.
 They are revered now as the Fathers of Alternative Rock, and drummer Dave Grohl’s band Foo Fighters is still going strong.
 Cobain’s suicide has only added to the group’s legendary status.

 #2 – Radiohead

 This group started at good and continued to get better.
 When they didn’t get better (Amnesiac, In Rainbows) they still pushed the envelope, constantly changing their sound and never standing pat.

-As a result, they are the darling of rock critics, and their early albums in the 1990s (The Bends and OK Computer) took alternative music to a more respectable level.
+As a result, they are the darlings of rock critics, and their early albums in the 1990s (The Bends and OK Computer) took alternative music to a more respectable level and are among the decade’s best.
 It’s a little early to see what their lasting influence will be, but my guess is it can only be good.